CarolusSolis/turmerik-reddit-scraping/README.md

 ## Sample Output

 Please refer to the `data/` folder for sample outputs.
-The `generated_messages.csv` file contains the output of the final message generation step with mock trial information.
+The `generated_messages.csv` file contains the output of the final message generation step with mock trial information, to evaluate the quality of the generated messages, we can compare the `text` column with the `final_message` column.

 ## Design Considerations